exograph/exograph/docs/docs/postgres/customizing-types.md

 }
 ```

+If you use a [composite primary key](#composite-primary-key), you can specify a mapping for the foreign key columns as we will see [later](#customizing-foreign-key-column-names) using a variant of the `@column` annotation.

 ### Assigning primary key

 The `@pk` annotation designates the primary key of a type.
 Typically, you will mark one of the fields as the primary key, but Exograph supports composite primary keys as well.